-Length: About 1.5 miles, Allow 1 - 3 hours for the hike
+Length: About 1.5 miles; allow between one and three hours for the hike

 Elevation: About 520 feet elevation gain